cea-hpc/modules/MIGRATING.rst

 * The **config** sub-command has been introduced.
 See `Configure modulecmd with config sub-command`_ section for detailed information.

+* The **MODULES_UNLOAD_MATCH_ORDER** environment variable sets whether the firstly or the lastly loaded module should be selected for unload when multiple loaded modules match unload request.
+Configure option ``--with-unload-match-order`` defines this setting which can be superseded by the environment variable.
+By default, lastly loaded module is selected and it is recommanded to keep this behavior when used modulefiles express dependencies between each other.

 Further reading
 ---------------